 - Long verbs, such as “utilize,” when shorter ones, such as “use,” will work just as well.

-- Instead, good Business English is made of short, direct sentences that use the most impactful words for your purpose.
+- Instead, good written communication is made of short, direct sentences that use the most impactful words for your purpose.
 In other words, say what you mean as simply as possible.

 Simple, yet Effective, Grammar